 Was the plan always to just go online? i.e. did you ever consider opening a store?

-Before I joined, online meant lead generation via a Facebook form, just accepting the norm, while ecommerce wasn’t a focus and contributing under 10% of turnover.
-Today over 60 % of our income is from ecommerce and it is rapidly growing :).
+Before I joined, online meant lead generation via a Facebook form, just accepting the norm, while e-commerce wasn’t a focus and contributed under 10% of turnover.
+Today over 60 % of our income is from e-commerce and it is rapidly growing :).

-What are the biggest challenges in starting an online business in these times?
+What are the biggest challenges in starting an online business at these times?

-How did the past two years (and the pandemic) affect the home improvements industry?
+How did the past two years (and the pandemic) affect the home improvement industry?

-Our custom work decreased as people are still awkward about strangers in their home, but we are very blessed and have seen an over 300% growth in our ecommerce division, so we can’t complain.
+Our custom work decreased as people are still awkward about strangers in their homes, but we are very blessed and have seen over 300% growth in our e-commerce division, so we can’t complain.